evan-greenbrg/BarWidth/README.md

 # River widths and Bar widths
-### An automated method to find the widths of river channels and the widths of channel-bar clinoforms.
+### A method to find the widths of river channels and the widths of channel-bar clinoforms.

 ### General Workflow
 Feed the program: